 The tours at Wrigley Field are highly regarded and are offered daily.
 For those visitors interested in catching a game, an afternoon spent watching the Cubs at Wrigley Field is sure to be a vacation highlight!

-Getting In: Chicago Cubs tickets and Wrigley Field Park Tours are separately ticketed and are not included with the Go Chicago Card.
+Getting In: Chicago Cubs tickets and Wrigley Field Park Tours are separately ticketed and are not included with the Go Chicago pass.

 So there you have it.
 Our picks for some of the top things to do in Chicago in the summer of 2018.

-A number of these attractions are included on Go Chicago Card, where you can save up to 45% off admission vs paying at the gate.
-Please note, certain summer events taking place at these attractions may be separately ticketed and not included with the Go Chicago Card.
+A number of these attractions are included on Go Chicago pass, where you can save up to 45% off admission vs paying at the gate.
+Please note, certain summer events taking place at these attractions may be separately ticketed and not included with the Go Chicago pass.

 Plan to visit some of these top attractions during your trip.
 Whether you are traveling with your family or a couple of friends, we’re sure you will have a great time.